sandersn/manual/Assignability.md

 are expensive, if they end up failing an assignability check early, they save time compared to doing a full structural comparison.

-The excess property check applies only if the source is a "fresh" object type.
+The excess property check applies only to the types of object literals.
 Its only purpose is to fail otherwise-legal assignments.
 With structural assignability, it's fine to have extra properties, so `{ a, b } ⟹ { a }`.
 However, when you assign an object literal to a variable with a type like `{ a }`, it's very unlikely that you want to include properties besides `a`.
 So the excess property check disallows this assignment.

 The weak type check applies only if the source contains nothing but optional properties.
 With structural assignability, *any* type is assignable to a weak type.
-All these assignments are legal:
+All these assignments are structurally
+sound:

 > `{ a } ⟹ { a?, b? }`
 > `{ a, b, e } ⟹ { a?, b? }`